Documentation

 fetch_skills— lists available skills with install pathsinstall_skill— returns the full SKILL.md content for a specific skill- The AI assistant writes the content to

-.claude/skills/{slug}/SKILL.md - The skill becomes available as a
+.agents/skills/{slug}/SKILL.md - The skill becomes available as a

 /slash-commandin Claude Code